On the Merge of k-NN Graph: Two k -NN Graph Merge Strategies

 \subsection{Hierarchical \textit{k}-NN graph Construction via J-Merge}

 Different from S-Merge and NN-Descent, J-Merge is capable of building an approximate \textit{k}-NN graph for a dataset where its size grows incrementally.
 Specifically, the construction of an approximate \textit{k}-NN graph starts when only a small subset of a dataset is available.
 By using J-Merge, the remaining subsets are incrementally combined with the increasingly growing \textit{k}-NN graph.
 Therefore, J-Merge indeed can be applied as an incremental version of \textit{k}-NN graph construction.
-The size of a subset during a merge operation can be specified.
+The size of a subset to be joined in can be specified.
 Typically, when the size is equal to the current graph, a newly updated \textit{k}-NN graph will double its size after merging.

 Namely, the construction starts by building an approximate \textit{k}-NN graph on a randomly sampled small subset from dataset $S$ with NN-Descent.
 Thereafter, a raw subset of the same size as the baked one is sampled from the remaining dataset of $S$.
 J-Merge is called to join this subset into the approximate \textit{k}-NN graph.
 After J-Merge, the \textit{k}-NN graph grows two times bigger than before.
 In the next round of merge, the size of the block to be joined in is two times bigger than the previous round.
 This sampling and merging process is repeated for several rounds until all the samples in $S$ are joined into the graph.
 The intermediate \textit{k}-NN graphs produced during the whole iterations form a hierarchical (or pyramid) structure.
-The lower the layer is, the more number of samples are kept in the graph.
+The lower the layer is, the more samples are kept in the graph.
 The bottom layer is the approximate \textit{k}-NN graph built for the whole set $S$.
 This approximate \textit{k}-NN construction algorithm is called hierarchical merge (H-Merge).
 Essentially, H-Merge is a repetitive calling of J-Merge.
+It is important that the subset joined in the hierarchy each time should be randomly drawn from the whole set.
+This is to guarantee that different levels in the hierarchy reflect well the data distribution of different granularity.